-Our Board of Directors (the Board) has delegated general oversight of Environmental, Social and Governance (ESG)-related matters, including climate-related risks and opportunities, to the Corporate Governance and Compliance Committee (CGCC), as set forth in the CGCC's charter.
-The CGCC reviews and monitors strategies to address climaterelated risks and opportunities.
-The Chief Executive Officer (CEO), who is also co-Chair of the Board, has overall responsibility for business strategy, including ESG matters.
-The Board, through the CGCC, provides feedback and approval for our global responsibility goals, including our environmental targets.
-Regeneron's Head of Corporate Affairs oversees the corporate responsibility function and is a member of the senior management team, reporting directly to our CEO.
+Our Board of Directors (the Board) has delegated oversight of corporate responsibility matters and key initiatives to the Corporate Governance and Compliance Committee (CGCC), as set forth in the Committee's charter.
+As part of that delegation, the CGCC oversees and periodically reviews Regeneron's climate-related risks and opportunities, as well as our strategies to address such risks and opportunities.
+The Chief Executive Officer (CEO), who also serves as co-Chair of the Board, holds overall responsibility for business strategy, including corporate responsibility matters.
+The Board, through the CGCC, provides guidance for and oversight of our global corporate responsibility goals, including environmental targets.
+Regeneron's Head of Corporate Affairs, who is a member of the senior management team, is responsible for the corporate responsibility function and reports directly to the CEO.

-Our Responsibility Committee, comprised of cross-functional business leaders, oversees the development and implementation of our global Corporate Responsibility goals, including climate-related targets, metrics and initiatives, at the management level.
-This includes monitoring and assessing relevant climate-related risks and opportunities, and delegating responsibilities for implementing responses to the appropriate operational functions throughout the company.
+Our Responsibility Committee, comprised of crossfunctional business leaders, oversees the development and implementation of our global Corporate Responsibility goals including climate-related targets, metrics and initiatives at the management level.
+This includes monitoring and assessing relevant climaterelated risks and opportunities, and delegating responsibilities for implementing responses to the appropriate operational functions throughout the company.

-With oversight from the Responsibility Committee, Regeneron conducts regular materiality assessments1 to identify priority ESG topics, including climate change impacts.
-Through our materiality assessments, we engage senior leaders and external stakeholder groups to inform our impact on society and the environment as well as how ESG risks and opportunities may impact our business.
+With oversight from the Responsibility Committee, Regeneron conducts regular materiality assessments1 to identify priority corporate responsibility topics, including climate change impacts.
+Through such assessments, we engage senior leaders and external stakeholder groups to evaluate our impact on society and the environment as well as how corporate responsibility risks and opportunities may impact our business.

-Regeneron has implemented formal processes and procedures to embed environmental practices into our business, which are codified in our Policy on Environment, Health and Safety.
-As part of our commitment to transparency, we publish an annual Responsibility Report and respond to CDP Climate Change and CDP Water Security questionnaires.
+Regeneron has implemented formal processes and procedures to embed environmental practices into our business, which are codified in our Policy on Environment, Health and Safety (EHS).
+As part of our commitment to transparency, we publish an annual Responsibility.
+Report and respond to CDP Climate Change and Water Disclosure.